7 min read

 As found in the previously mentioned McKinsey survey of executives, it is critically important to manage workplace dynamics to create an environment where employees feel safe to take risks and try out their ideas without fear of being reprimanded for failure.
 An HBR article outlines the six ways leaders can build a team culture of psychological safety through their communication.

 Every team member brings with them unique strengths that can help propel a team towards its goals.
 When team leaders play to these strengths, team members are more engaged.
 So much so, in a study by Gallup, 67% of employees who strongly agreed their leader leveraged their strengths are engaged as compared to only 2% when employees strongly disagreed.
-In addition, when team members are engaged with the work they’re doing, they are more committed to the team goal, bring an excellent attitude, are happy and willing to go the extra mile, and are more collaborative and accountable.
+In addition, when team members are happy and engaged with the work they’re doing, they are more committed to the team goal, bring an excellent attitude, are willing to go the extra mile, and are more collaborative and accountable.

 All too often, team dynamics are left to develop organically.
 Instead, as we hopefully enter a time where the chaos of the last 18 months is behind us, those in team leadership roles need to be intentional about managing workplace dynamics.
 If you’re unsure where to start, attending a leadership development program can equip you with the skills you need to drive team performance.

-5 min read
+7 min read

 6 min read